Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 This is a very similar set of circumstances however we actually have a higher chance of success despite a resolved SE.
 Point 1 we have a few more permutations that will work as opposed to a single potential iteration of the stack.
-We now have success if AoI is the first card or the second card after the GP as the first.
+We now have success if AoI is the first card or the second card if GP is the first.
 Beyond that is does not actually matter on the ordering of the cards.

 Likewise point 2 is pretty much guaranteed to succeed as even if they re-order you will